filip-pr/geometry-survivor/README.md

 ### Controls

-In game movement is controlled by WASD, with ESC to pause.
-In me
+#### Menu

+Navigating through the menu is done with a mouse.

+#### Game

+Movement is controlled by WASD or the arrow keys.

+Escape key can be used to pause the game.

+### Running the game

+TODO

 ## Developer Documentation